dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

     //See: https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-http_request
     Cycles.add(17_000_000_000);

+    //4.
+MAKE HTTPS REQUEST AND WAIT FOR RESPONSE
     //Since the cycles were added above, we can just call the IC management canister with HTTPS outcalls below let http_response : Types.HttpResponsePayload = await ic.http_request(http_request);

+    //5.
+DECODE THE RESPONSE

-    //As per the type declarations in Types.mo, the BODY in the HTTP response comes back [Nat8s] (e.g. [2, 5, 12, 11, 23])
+    //As per the type declarations in `src/Types.mo`, the BODY in the HTTP response
+    //comes back as [Nat8s] (e.g. [2, 5, 12, 11, 23]).
+Type signature:

     //public type HttpResponsePayload = {
     //     status : Nat;
     //     headers : [HttpHeader];
     //     body : [Nat8];
     // };

     //We need to decode that [Na8] array that is the body into readable text.
     //To do this, we:
-    //1.
+    //  1.
 Convert the [Nat8] into a Blob
-    //2.
+    //  2.
 Use Blob.decodeUtf8() method to convert the Blob to a ?Text optional
-    //3.
+    //  3.
 We use a switch to explicitly call out both cases of decoding the Blob into ?Text let response_body: Blob = Blob.fromArray(http_response.body);
     let decoded_text: Text = switch (Text.decodeUtf8(response_body)) {
         case (null) { "No value returned" };
         case (?y) { y };
     };

-    //return the decoded text of the body decoded_text
+    //6.
+RETURN RESPONSE OF THE BODY

+    decoded_text
   };

 };
 ```
+-  The `get_cat_fact` is an update call.
+All methods that make HTTPS outcalls must be update calls because they go through consensus, even if the HTTPS outcalls is a GET.
+-  The code above adds `17_000_000_000` cycles.
+This is typically is enough for GET requests, but this may need to change depending on your use case.
+- Code above imports Types.mo to separate the custom types from the actor file (as a best practice).

 - #### Step 5:  Open the `src/hello_http_backend/Types.mo` file in a text editor and replace content with: